lunar1o/lunar1o/README.md

 # 👋 Hello

-My name is Isabelle Oliveira, I am a Software Development student and I am graduating in Fullstack Design at EBAC.
+My name is Isabelle Oliveira, I am a Software Development student and I graduate in Fullstack Design at EBAC.
 Im a passionate UXUI designer, focusing in User Experience and Creation of responsive mobile and web interfaces.
 I fell in love with developing responsive prototypes and improving the user experience more and more!
 Today, I work with UX/UI and Fullstack development.
 I conduct usability testing research studying responsive design and prototyping, as well as the incredible part of developing multi-platform applications and interfaces working on front-end and back-end.

 # 🚀 Expertise